ppy/osu/README.md

 For those interested, we love to reward quality contributions via [bounties](https://docs.google.com/spreadsheets/d/1jNXfj_S3Pb5PErA-czDdC9DUu4IgUbe1Lt8E7CYUJuE/view?&rm=minimal#gid=523803337), paid out via paypal or osu! supporter tags.
 Don't hesitate to [request a bounty](https://docs.google.com/forms/d/e/1FAIpQLSet_8iFAgPMG526pBZ2Kic6HSh7XPM3fE8xPcnWNkMzINDdYg/viewform) for your work on this project.

+## Community stuff

+We want to encourage you to create your stuff on top of Lazer code base.
+If you want to create custom ruleset (that's how we call game mode here), go check how do existing rulesets work and are built or head to [osu templates repository](https://github.com/ppy/osu-templates) for simple example ruleset and template of empty scrolling ruleset.
+If you want to create custom mod see how other mods work.

 ## Licence

 The osu! client code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.